eebasso/WarpX/Docs/source/usage/parameters.rst

     Serialize the initial conditions for reproducible testing, e.g, in our continuous integration tests.
     Mainly whether or not to use OpenMP threading for particle initialization.

-.. fv:var:: warpx.safe_guard_cells
+.. pp:param:: warpx.safe_guard_cells
     :type: `0` or `1`
     :default: `0`
     :optional:

     Run in safe mode, exchanging more guard cells, and more often in the PIC loop (for debugging).

-.. fv:var:: ablastr.fillboundary_always_sync
+.. pp:param:: ablastr.fillboundary_always_sync
     :type: `0` or `1`
     :default: `0`
     :optional: